RocketRobz/SavvyManager/README.md

 * Apply music packs to Girls Mode 2/Style Savvy: Trendsetters/New Style Boutique.
 (Requires game patching enabled in Luma.)
 * (GM4/SS4/NSB3): Add, remove, and/or change characters in Mewtube videos!
 * Add all fashion to your wardrobe and shop in the 3rd and 4th games!
-* Coming soon: Change attributes of your character (such as gender, skin color, pose set, height, etc.).
+* Change attributes of your character (such as gender (currently only for the 4th game), pose set, height, etc.).
 * Coming soon (GM4/SS4/NSB3): Change bow placement on your character, if a bow is being worn.

 Before using Savvy Manager, it is recommended to back up your Girls Mode/Style Savvy/Style Boutique game save(s) using Checkpoint, in case something goes wrong.